This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 Boland College, as a rural-based college, consists of five campuses, namely Caledon, Paarl, Stellenbosch, Strand, and Worcester, with its Head Office in Stellenbosch.
 Before the amalgamation took place, four of these campuses were independent, competing colleges, each with a long and proud tradition of quality education and results and a certain degree of autonomy.
 The amalgamation process was completed in 2001, and a fifth campus was opened in Caledon in January 2002.

 19. False Bay College

-False Bay TVET College offers vocational, occupational and skills programmes in a range of fields: Engineering, Business, Hospitality, Information Technology, Safety in Society, Education Studies, 2D Animation, Tourism and Boat Building.
+False Bay TVET College offers vocational, occupational, and skills programs in a range of fields: Engineering, Business, Hospitality, Information Technology, Safety in Society, Education Studies, 2D Animation, tourism, and Boat Building.

 21. South Cape TVET College

 South Cape TVET College, also referred to as SCC, has six Campuses across the Garden Route and Klein Karroo District.
 Campuses are the Beaufort West Campus, Bitou Campus in Plettenberg Bay, George Campus, Hessequa Campus in Riversdale, Mossel Bay Campus, and the Oudtshoorn Campus.